TorbenJakobsen/run_sap_as_a_container/README.rst

   :width: 700 px

 If you see "disk quota exceeded"
-(this screenshot is from a 8GB LXC container hosting Docker not related to this project).
+(this example screenshot using a 8GB file system).

 .. image:: ./media/disk_quota_exceeded.png
   :align: left